Backroads Seasonal Trip Leaders: FAQs & Answers

 Q. Which hiring event may I attend?

 A. Attendance at a hiring event is by invitation-only.
 Attending a hiring event is required in order to be considered for the position.
-When we conduct our phone interview we will ask you to indicate your availability and preferences for our hiring events, should you be selected to attend.
-Note: If you are invited to a hiring event, we will assign that date for you, depending on many factors, including your preferences and our needs.
+When we conduct our Skype or phone interview we will ask you to indicate your availability and preferences for our hiring events, should you be selected to attend.
+Please note: If you are invited to a hiring event, we will assign that date for you, depending on many factors, including your preferences and our needs.
 If invited, you will receive a comprehensive packet of information to help plan the next steps.

 Q. How do I get a copy of my driving record?
 Do I really need one?
 Can I bring it to the hiring event?

 A. We understand it can be time consuming to attain a driving record, although more states are providing reports online.
 If you are European, your insurance company should be able to provide you with a copy of your driving record.
 Rest assured, we will not hold up your application if that is the only piece missing.
 However this information is required and essential for insurance purposes.
 Your report must show any accidents or infractions on your record.
 If you are sure your driving record is clean, you may hand deliver it to the hiring event, although if you have infractions, you may be disqualified on the spot from becoming a Trip Leader.